Clint Barmes

-Clint Harrold Barmes (BAR-miss, born March 6, 1979) is an American former professional baseball second baseman and shortstop.
+Clint Harold Barmes (BAR-miss, born March 6, 1979) is an American former professional baseball second baseman and shortstop.
 He played in Major League Baseball (MLB) from 2003 through 2015 for the Colorado Rockies, Houston Astros, Pittsburgh Pirates, and San Diego Padres.

 Collegiate career

 Barmes attended Olney Central College and Indiana State University.
 While at Indiana State, Barmes was voted All-Region by the ABCA and All-Conference.
 Barmes teamed with Mitch Stetter to lead the Sycamores to the semi-finals of the Missouri Valley Conference Tournament.

 Barmes played one season at Indiana State in 2000 after transferring from Olney Central College.
 Barmes led the Sycamores in hitting during his lone season at ISU, posting a .375 batting average with 93 hits, 18 doubles, seven triples and 10 home runs with 63 runs scored, 37 runs batted in and 20 stolen bases.
 Indiana State went 31-28-1 on the diamond in 2000, reaching the semifinals of the MVC Tournament.

+In summers between college seasons, he played collegiate summer wood-bat baseball for the Kenosha Kroakers ('98) and Waterloo Bucks ('99-'00) of the Northwoods League.